noravanvleet/screeningForLIS/README.md

 - If you do not have mysql on your computer download and install it here: https://dev.mysql.com/downloads/

-- Once these are both downloaded and instaled run: npm install mysql
+- Once these are both downloaded open your terminal and instaled run: npm install mysql

 Step 3: Load the dump file for the database.